Celiac disease, a gluten-free diet for difficult to treat joint pain

 - KEY MESSAGE Incidence of gluten-related disorders is increased in the last decade and self-diagnosis is frequent with inappropriate starting of a gluten-free diet.

 In our many years putting together information on guiding patients to healthier eating, we found that one diet type did not fit all.
-Some patients are okay with wehat and grain products and in fact can thrive on them, some cannot.
-A patient who tolerates and absobs gluten well can be compromised if they go on a gluten-free diet.
+Some patients are okay with wheat and grain products and in fact, can thrive on them, some cannot.
+A patient who tolerates and absorbs gluten well can be compromised if they go on a gluten-free diet.

-Decisions about going gluten-free should be made with advise from your health care giver.
+Decisions about going gluten-free should be made with advice from your healthcare provider.

-1 Hoffmanová I, Sánchez D, Džupa V. Bone and Joint Involvement in Celiac Disease.
+2 Hoffmanová I, Sánchez D, Džupa V. Bone and Joint Involvement in Celiac Disease.
 Acta chirurgiae orthopaedicae et traumatologiae Cechoslovaca.
 2014 Dec;82(4):308-12.
+[Google Scholar]

-3 Valenti S, Corica D, Ricciardi L, Romano C. Gluten-related disorders: certainties, questions and doubts.
+4 Valenti S, Corica D, Ricciardi L, Romano C. Gluten-related disorders: certainties, questions and doubts.
 Annals of Medicine.
 2017 May 11:1-3.
+[Google Scholar]